-- 35. Religious and clergy who are committed to a celibate lifestyle are called to be an example of celibate chastity in all relationships at all times. - 36.
-Employees, volunteers, contractors, religious and clergy who provide pastoral counseling or spiritual direction services must avoid developing inappropriately intimate relationships with minors, other staff, or parishioners. - 37.
-Sexual misconduct by employees, volunteers, contractors, religious and clergy is strictly prohibited. - 38.
-Sexual misconduct means any sexual conduct that is contrary to the doctrine and moral instructions of the Catholic Church and Canon Law and any sexual conduct prohibited by the laws of the State of Hawaii, including sexual harassment, sexual abuse, and sexual exploitation. - 39.
-Sexual misconduct by employees, volunteers, contractors, religious and clergy should be taken seriously and reported to the person in charge of the facility or a designated delegate and to the civil authorities if the situation involves a minor.

-- 40. In cases involving the sexual abuse of a minor or vulnerable adult, the person in charge of the facility or designated delegate who receives the complaint shall immediately notify the appropriate public agency and the Bishop, or, in the event of his temporary absence, the Vicar General.
-In all other cases, the person receiving the complaint shall immediately refer the complaint to an investigation team appointed by the Bishop, or, in the event of his temporary absence, the Vicar General. - 41.
+- 27. Religious and clergy who are committed to a celibate lifestyle are called to be an example of celibate chastity in all relationships at all times. - 28.
+Sexual misconduct by employees, volunteers, contractors, religious and clergy is strictly prohibited. - 29.
+Sexual misconduct means any sexual conduct that is contrary to the doctrine and moral teaching of the Catholic Church and Canon Law and any sexual conduct prohibited by the laws of the State of Hawaii, including sexual harassment, sexual abuse, and sexual exploitation. - 30.
+Sexual misconduct by employees, volunteers, contractors, religious and clergy should be taken seriously and reported to the person in charge of the facility or a designated delegate and to the civil authorities if the situation involves a minor. - 31.
+In cases involving the sexual abuse of a minor or vulnerable adult, the person in charge of the facility or designated delegate who receives the complaint shall immediately notify the appropriate public agency and the Bishop, or, in the event of his temporary absence, the Vicar General.
+In all other cases, the person receiving the complaint shall immediately refer the complaint to an investigation team appointed by the Bishop, or, in the event of his temporary absence, the Vicar General. - 32.
 Employees, volunteers, contractors, religious and clergy should review and know the contents of the child abuse regulations and reporting requirements for the State of Hawaii and should follow those mandates.